 Relief may not come immediately, and you may need to take additional preventive steps.
 However, removing any outside pressure from your stomach can help.

 Reclining soon after eating can increase your risk of acid reflux and associated symptoms.
-Instead, keep yourself upright for at least three hours after meals and snacks to prevent symptoms.
-Be conscious of your body position when the telltale signs of heartburn, such as the familiar burning or scratchy throat, begin.
+Instead, keep yourself upright for at least three hours after meals and snacks, to minimize symptoms.
+Be conscious of your body position when the telltale signs of heartburn, such as the familiar burning or sore throat, begin.

 Sit up straight or stand if you catch yourself in a slouchy position after a heavy meal.
 Correcting your posture early may help stop troublesome symptoms before they become full-blown.
 Adjust the timing of your meals or your bedtime if late-night heartburn seems to strike often.